 How to apply?

-To apply, please follow our step-by-step application guide.
+To apply, please fill in the application form and follow our step-by-step application guide for more details.

 Want to enroll at ITMO without entrance examinations or tuition fees?
 Learn more about our contests and competitions that will give you this amazing opportunity!